-- A diploma that includes high rigor academics and a career and technical education (CTE) program of study, with work-based experiences through an internship, O-J-T (On the Job Training), clinical rotations, or job shadowing. - The award of a technical program certificate. - Articulated postsecondary/college credits at recognized institutions of higher learning that will save students time and money in the pursuit of their post-secondary education. - One or more credentials/licenses recognized by business and industry. - A Florida Ready to Work Certificate signed by the governor and recognized by a multitude of businesses throughout Florida, documenting mastery of the requisite skills required for entry into their chosen profession. - The Florida Bright Futures/Gold Seal Scholarship Award.
+- A diploma that includes high rigor academics and a career and technical education (CTE) program of study, with work-based experiences through an internship, O-J-T (On the Job Training), clinical rotations, or job shadowing. - The award of a technical program certificate. - Articulated postsecondary/college credits at recognized institutions of higher learning that will save students time and money in the pursuit of their post secondary education. - One or more credentials/licenses recognized by business and industry. - A Florida Ready to Work Certificate signed by the governor and recognized by a multitude of businesses throughout Florida, documenting mastery of the requisite skills required for entry into their chosen profession. - The Florida Bright Futures/Gold Seal Scholarship Award.

 Students who earn a Gold Standard Industry Certification, also earn articulated credits to the state colleges.
-Below is a link to the gold standard website.